priorknowledge/loom/doc/adapting.md

 ## Loom's Inference Algorithm <a name="inference"/>

 Loom uses subsample-annealed MCMC to infer a cross-categorization.
-Specifically, loom interleaves 5 different inference kernels:
+Specifically, loom interleaves 5 different inference kernels to learn:

 * categorization of row into groups, within each kind
 * categorization of features in to kinds